Ecalose/docker-headless-vnc-container-e/README.md

     docker run -it -p 5901:5901 -p 7860:7860 -e VNC_PASSWORDLESS=true consol/rocky-xfce-vnc

 ### 4) View only VNC
 Since version `1.2.0` it's possible to prevent unwanted control via VNC.
 Therefore you can set the environment variable `VNC_VIEW_ONLY=true`.
-If set, the startup script will create a random password for the control connection and use the value of `VNC_PW` for view only connection over the VNC connection.
+If set, the startup script will create a random password for the control connection and use the value of `MYPW` for view only connection over the VNC connection.

      docker run -it -p 5901:5901 -p 7860:7860 -e VNC_VIEW_ONLY=true consol/rocky-xfce-vnc